Abel-Blue/Abel-Blue/README.md

 - 🔭 working on data science and machine learing projects
 - 🌱 learning NLP, deep learing ...
-- 👯 looking to collaborate on different aspects data engineering projects
+- 👯 looking to collaborate on different aspects of data engineering projects

 #### Education